A Washington Sign Permit Guide

 Typical Permit Review Timeline

-Processing time varies depending on jurisdiction workload and project complexity.
-Smaller municipalities may issue approvals within days, while major cities can take several weeks.
+Processing time varies by jurisdiction workload and project complexity.
+Smaller municipalities may issue approvals in days; major cities (Seattle SDCI, Bellevue, Tacoma) can take several weeks.
+The four phases below are the standard cadence — build the full window into your schedule rather than the best-case sum.

 Common Permitting Challenges (and How to Avoid Them)